canjs/canjs/docs/can-canjs/about.md

 CanJS is an evolving and improving set of client-side JavaScript architectural libraries that balances innovation and stability.
 It targets experienced developers building complex applications with long futures ahead of them.

 CanJS is part of the [DoneJS](https://donejs.com/) family of open source projects.
 The [DoneJS Team](https://donejs.com/About.html#team) and [Bitovi](https://www.bitovi.com) are responsible for CanJS.
 They steer its direction, add features, fix bugs, and help you become successful.
-Feel free to say hello anytime on [Gitter chat](https://gitter.im/canjs/canjs) or the [forums](https://forums.donejs.com/c/canjs).
+Feel free to say hello anytime on [Slack](https://www.bitovi.com/community/slack) ([#canjs channel](https://bitovi-community.slack.com/messages/CFC22NZ8A)) or the [forums](https://forums.bitovi.com/c/canjs).

 <div class="hero-images">
     <img